bollu/soundsynth/README.md

 - Amplitude modulation: change amplitude by a sine wave.
 - White noise: noise of all frequencies.
 Just generate samples using a PRNG.
 - Low rumbly noise: generate noise, but hold the same sample for multiple sample times.
-  This makes it seem rumbly (!)
-TO TRY.
+  This makes it seem rumbly (!). [bollu: alternatively, run a low-pass filter].

 # Ch8: Wavetable oscillators
 - Store table, linearly intepolate values that are not keyed (fractional indexes).